 1. The Pamir Mountains

 The legendary Pamir Mountain range was once part of the fabled Silk Road and acted as a link between China and Persia for ancient merchants.
 It lies amidst the Hindu Kush, Karakoram, Himalayas and Tian Shan mountain ranges – all whispering to and luring adventures for thousands of years.
 It’s truly one of the most epic and adventurous places to travel through in the world.
-Check out this overlanders’ guide to the Pamirs if you fancy a crack at it.

 2. Ride Tajikistan’s Wakhan Corridor road